 As implemented in the SIGMA 9 system, "multiusage" combines two or more computer application areas.
 The most difficult general computing problem is the real-time application because of its severe requirements.
 Similarly, the most difficult multiusage problem is a time-sharing application that includes one or more real-time processes.
-Because the SIGMA 9 systems have been designed on a real-time base, they are uniquely qualified for a mixture of applications in a multiusage environment.
+Because the SIGMA 9 system has been designed on a realtime base, it is uniquely qualified for a mixture of applications in a multiusage environment.
 Many hardware features that prove valuable for certain application areas are equally useful in others, although in different ways.
-This multiple capability makes SIGMA 9 systems particularly effective in multiusage applications.
+This multiple capability makes SIGMA 9 particularly effective in multiusage applications.
 The major SIGMA 9 multiusage computer features are described below.

 Priority Interrupt.
 In a multiusage environment, many elements operate simultaneously and asynchronously.
 Thus, an efficient priority interrupt system is essential.
-The priority interrupt system allows the computer system to respond quickly and in proper order to the many demands made on it, with attendant savings in improved resource efficiency.
+It allows the computer system to respond quickly, and in proper order, to the many demands made on it, with attendant savings in improved resource efficiency.